Charles Courtney Curran: Career

 There Curran often used family members as models when he painted on the shores of Lake Erie, experimenting with a variety of artistic styles including impressionism, symbolism, tonalism and naturalism.

 After the Currans visited the summer arts colony of Cragsmoor, the couple and their family would summer at Cragsmoor for the next forty years, and Curran would create some of his best known paintings in the vicinity.
 They feature young attractive girls dressed in white or pastel colors posed in brilliant sunshine.
 Two examples of these pictures are On the Heights (1909, collection of the Brooklyn Museum) and Hilltop Walk (1927, collection of Sheldon Museum of Art, University of Nebraska, Lincoln).
+Curran, along with his wife, became main figures at Cragsmoor.
+In addition to his own artwork, he taught painting, and with the assistance of his wife, helped edit the student art publication at the colony.

 Although Curran continued to paint until shortly before his death, he never accepted or practiced newer artistic styles that emerged in the U.S. after World War I. He remained active with a number of arts organizations, especially the National Academy of Design where he served as secretary for fifteen years.
 He also became a successful portrait artist after 1920.
 In addition, Curran and his wife were avid travelers, visiting Europe at least five times and even mainland China in 1936.